 Unlike K-12 schools, New Hampshire's colleges and universities have instituted mask and vaccination requirements and have much different and better outcomes than our K-12 schools.
-Why would we want to prohibit colleges and universities from taking steps to prevent disease when college students are also in close quarters with fellow classmates and teachers?
-On January 19th, the New Hampshire Department of Health and Human Services reported there were 117 active COVID-19 clusters in the K-12 schools, with an average of 12.8 cases per cluster.2 The Department also reported 40 active childcare clusters.
-Masks are the only thing keeping children who are not old enough to be vaccinated safe.
+On January 19th, the New Hampshire Department of Health and Human Services (DHHS) reported there were 117 active COVID-19 clusters in the K-12 schools, with an average of 12.8 cases per cluster.2 The Department also reported 40 active childcare clusters.
 There are likely several factors that caused the drastic rise in pediatric cases, and the rise in school and childcare clusters, including the lack of mask mandates.
 We know that employing mitigation measures such as masks in schools prevents the spread of disease.
-Eliminating the ability of the State and local authorities to require masks to prevent disease spread will undoubtedly increase the number of COVID-19 cases and burden our health care system even more than it is today.
 On January 3rd, one health center reported it received over 600 calls from parents and caregivers calling for COVID-19 tests for children.
 COVID-19 will continue to overwhelm our health care system if we do not slow the spread of disease.